Hybrid Heart Procedures

 - Seattle Children’s 4 pediatric heart surgeons are experts in the entire range of heart procedures for premature infants through young adults.

 - Having experienced pediatric heart surgeons is important.
 They must be skilled enough to know not just how to operate but also when and what type of procedure your child needs.
-Each of our heart surgeons is board certified in pediatric heart surgery.
-This means they have more than 12 years of training in complex procedures for children.
+Each of our heart surgeons has more than 12 years of training in complex procedures for children and has advanced fellowship training in congenital heart surgery.

 - A highly specialized team of cardiologists performs your child’s cardiac catheterization.
 Seattle Children’s has 4 pediatric interventional cardiologists.
 The team is internationally respected for its expertise.
 Our cardiologists are leaders in using new techniques and innovative devices in children.